Azure/reddog-aks/README.md

 This repo contains the scripts and configurations to deploy the Red Dog Demo along with the backing Azure Resources.
 Here's how to get started:

-* Clone or fork the repo
+* If you plan to make any code changes or contribute, we suggest you fork the repo first
+* Create an GitHub Codespace
 * Create a `config.json` file based on the example in the repo and update values accordingly
 * Execute the `start.sh` deployment script.